BJB-Team/TechFind/README.md

 > "As a job seeker, I can login with my email and a password, so that I have a unique identification."

-> "As a job seeker, I can add some details like email, mobile or location, so that future employers can get in contact with me."
+> "As a job seeker, I can add some details like email or mobile, so that future employers can get in contact with me."

 > "As a job seeker, I can search by job categories, so that I can find jobs specific to my ideal career."

 > "As a job seeker, I can update and change my profile details, so that as my circumstances change I can stay up to date."

-> "As a job seeker, I can upload my resume/CV, so that potential employers can download it at any point in time."
+> "As a job seeker, I can upload my resume/CV, so that potential employers can download it when I apply for a job."

-> "As a job seeker, I can message a job poster through the application, so that I can get a quick response back directly from the person/company."

 #### As a Poster